 Remember how much fun you used to have with a coloring book and a box of crayons?

-Molly Gold, one of six Artists-in-Residence at Roswell Park, says adults are often surprised when they rediscover the activity.
+Molly Gold, a member of the Creative Arts Team at Roswell Park, says adults are often surprised when they rediscover the activity.
 “People say, ‘Oh, my gosh, this is so relaxing!
 I haven’t colored since I was ten years old.’”

 On any given day, you may find musician Greg Barresi playing tunes on his guitar and singing a range of popular songs with inpatients.
 Someone who’s waiting for a clinic appointment may be painting a silk scarf with guidance from artist Barb Murak.
 (Murak has helped participants design a total of more than 400 scarves to date!)
 Other patients may be developing their hidden talents through activities the artists offer occasionally in the Resource Center.

 Recently Shelley Hain discovered a tile-painting activity on Pinterest and couldn’t wait to bring it to Roswell Park.
 It’s a good project for the general public, she says, because “you can’t mess it up,” and even first-time artists can achieve spectacular results.

 Try it yourself!
 It’s a fun, inexpensive way to create pretty coasters and trivets for yourself or someone special, and it can be a fun activity for family and friends during the holidays.
 Just follow the easy instructions below.